LukeSchmude/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+console.log.
+It reaches up into the function to get information

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+no.  generally the bottom would change
 c.
 What is the lexical scope of `newRoll`?
+Math.random

 ### Task 3 - Stretch Goals